 Submit the mix design with test results to the Consultant for review a minimum of four (4) weeks prior to placing.

-Wall concrete mixes shall include the use of a super plasticizer added at the plant, according to CAN3-A266.6-M85 [Consultant to amend given CAN3-A266.6-M85 has been withdrawn] The maximum slump is anticipated to be 25 mm to 40 mm prior to adding the super plasticizer and tests shall be in conformity with CSA Specification A23.2-14.
-The slump at the Site should not exceed 150 mm after the plasticizer is added to the concrete.
+Wall concrete mixes shall include the use of a super plasticizer added at the plant, according to CAN3-A266.6-M85 The maximum slump is anticipated to be 25 mm to 40 mm prior to adding the super plasticizer and tests shall be in conformity with CSA Specification A23.2-19.
+The slump shall be designed to comply with CSA -A23.1 by concrete supplier.

 No amount of calcium chloride in any chemical form shall be used in any concrete mix or as a de-icing agent in the forms.